Wanderers F.C.: Players

-Additionally, A. F. Kinnaird made one appearance for Scotland and John Hawley Edwards played his one game for Wales while registered as a Wanderers player.
+Additionally, A. F. Kinnaird made one appearance for Scotland and John Hawley Edwards played his one game for Wales while holding membership of the club.
 Edwards was the first treasurer of the Welsh Football Association and one of only two players to play for England and Wales at full international level.
 A number of Wanderers players appeared in the England vs Scotland representative matches which took place prior to what is now recognised as the first official international match.
 Legendary cricketer W. G. Grace also played for the side, but did not take part in any FA Cup finals.

 Club officials

 The first Wanderers secretary was A. W. Mackenzie (1859–1864).
 He was succeeded by C. W. Alcock (1864–1875), Jarvis Kenrick (1875–1879) and Charles Wollaston (1879–1883).

 Records and statistics

 Although records are incomplete, C. W. Alcock is believed to have played the most matches for the Wanderers, with at least 199 appearances, and to have scored the most goals, with at least 82.
 He also recorded the highest goalscoring total for an individual season, with 17 known goals in the 1870–71 season, including four in a 6–1 win over Civil Service.
 R. K. Kingsford bettered that feat when he scored five goals against Farningham in 1874, the most goals scored by a Wanderers player in a single match.
 The 16–0 margin of victory in the Farningham match was by far the largest win achieved by Wanderers, with no other scores in double-figures recorded.
 The most goals conceded by Wanderers was eight, in an 8–2 defeat to Clapham Rovers in 1879; the club also lost by a six-goal margin on at least one other occasion, a 6–0 defeat to Queen's Park in 1876.

 Wanderers' total of five FA Cup final wins remained a record until Aston Villa won the competition for the sixth time in 1920.
 As of 2018, only eight clubs have won the tournament more times than the Wanderers.